AWS VPN

 • A network link to the VPC, transfer data to AWS or use S3 for hybrid cloud storage with existing on-premises applications.

-• Offline data migration to S3.
+• Offline/Physical data migration to S3.

 VPN

-• connect securely between data centers and AWS
+• Connect securely between data centers and AWS

-• quick to set up and cost-efficient
+• Quick to set up and cost-efficient

-• ideal for small data transfers and connectivity
+• Ideal for small data transfers and connectivity

-• not reliable as still uses shared Internet connection
+• Not reliable as still uses shared Internet connection

 Direct Connect

-• provides a dedicated physical connection to accelerate network transfers between data centers and AWS
+• Provides a dedicated physical connection to accelerate network transfers between data centers and AWS

-• provides reliable data transfer
+• Provides reliable data transfer with consistent low latency

-• ideal for regular large data transfer
+• Ideal for regular large data transfer

-• needs time to setup
+• Needs time to setup

-• is not a cost-efficient solution
+• Is not a cost-efficient solution for small workloads

 AWS S3 Transfer Acceleration

-• helps maximize the available bandwidth regardless of distance or varying Internet weather, and there are no special clients or proprietary network protocols.
+• Helps maximize the available bandwidth regardless of distance or varying Internet weather, and there are no special clients or proprietary network protocols.
 Simply change the endpoint you use with your S3 bucket and acceleration is automatically applied.

-• ideal for recurring jobs that travel across the globe, such as media uploads, backups, and local data processing tasks that are regularly sent to a central location
+• Ideal for recurring jobs that travel across the globe, such as media uploads, backups, and local data processing tasks that are regularly sent to a central location.

 AWS DataSync